LogtalkDotOrg/logtalk3/library/hook_objects/NOTES.md

 hook objects.
 Use them to wrap the contents of a plain Prolog file as an object named after the file (optionally implementing a protocol) or an object with the given name and object relations.
-Can be used to apply Logtalk developer tools to plain Prolog code or when porting Prolog application to Logtalk.
+Can be used to apply Logtalk developer tools to plain Prolog code or when porting a Prolog application to Logtalk.
 For
 example:

 	| ?- logtalk_load('plain.pl', [hook(object_wrapper_hook)]).